 Most worshippers dress casually and we encourage you to come in whatever you feel most comfortable wearing in a worship setting.

 Children of any age are welcome in any part of the worship service.
-Preschool and elementary aged children are included in the service and dismissed for an age-appropriate lesson during the sermon, rejoining the service during the announcements.
+Nursery is available throughout the service for infants and toddlers.
+Preschool, elementary, and middle school aged children are included in the service and dismissed for an age-appropriate lesson during the sermon, rejoining the service for communion with the whole congregation.

 Our pastor, Jed, oversees each worship service.
 Worship is led by our band and music director, and lay people lead prayers and read from the Bible.
 Jed often preaches the sermon, but other members of the preaching team take turns as well.
 One of the priests will celebrate the eucharist at the communion table.